-Discover our Outstanding school at www.pleckgate.com/tour
+www.pleckgate.com

 Welcome to Pleckgate High School, we hope that this prospectus will give you more information about our school, our staff and the experiences of our pupils.
-Pleckgate is a thriving, community secondary school that is committed to providing the best educational experience and opportunities for all.
-Our staff are committed to working successfully together to achieve our aims of Aspire and Believe, Act and Succeed, at the heart of this commitment is high quality teaching and learning and achievement for all.
-We want all our pupils to be safe, happy and successful and for parents and carers to know that we will help your children develop into caring, responsible and confident young people.
-Pleckgate High School is a high performing outstanding academy that is part of the Education Partnership Trust (EPT).
-We share the principles of the Trust of high expectations, partnership, passion and innovation.
-We welcome parents, carers and children to visit our school and ask questions about our values, standards and ambition for your children.
+Pleckgate is a thriving, successful secondary school that is dedicated to providing the best educational experience and opportunities for all.
+Our staff are committed to working successfully together to achieve our aims of Aspire and Believe, Act and Succeed.
+At the heart of this commitment is high quality teaching and learning and achievement for all.
+We want all our pupils to be safe, happy and successful, and for parents and carers to know that we will help your children develop into caring, responsible and confident young people.

+Pleckgate High School is a successful and oversubscribed school that is part of the Education Partnership Trust (EPT).
+We share the principles of the Trust of high expectations, partnership, passion and innovation, and look forward to sharing our values with you at our Open Events.

+We would encourage parents, carers and children to visit our school, meet our staff, pupils and senior leadership team to ask questions about our values, expectations and ambition for your child.
 We look forward to meeting you as we work together in partnership to make your child's experience at Pleckgate a happy and successful one.